 - Macromedia University of Applied Sciences, in Germany

 - NHL Stenden University of Applied Sciences, in the Netherlands

 Also check out some of the universities offering online Bachelors in Journalism:

 Journalism careers after graduation

 Yes, it’s true printed press isn’t what it used to be.
-But what about the huge number of websites with blogs, magazines, or news?
+But what about the huge number of websites, online blogs, magazines, or news?
 It’s not that Journalism is dying, it’s just changing.

-Long story short, your degree in Journalism is and will still be valuable on the market.
-So, what are the jobs you can do with a Bachelor’s in Journalism that not only warm your heart, but also your pockets?
-Here’s a list based on PayScale data:
+Long story short, your degree in Journalism is and will remain valuable on the job market.
+So, what are the jobs you can have with a Bachelor’s in Journalism that not only warm your heart, but also your pockets?
+Here’s a list with average salaries based on PayScale data:

-Whether you choose to create your own blog, be a columnist or an editor, after your degree in Journalism, what matters is how you do it.
-The difference between success and failure – in any field – is how much passion, effort, and perseverance you put in.
+Whether you choose to create your own blog, be a columnist or an editor, or anything else after graduating with a degree in Journalism, what matters is how you do it.
+The difference between success and failure — in any field — is how much passion, effort, and perseverance you put in.

-So, be the writer of your own future, with a Bachelor’s degree in Journalism!
+Start writing your own future with a Bachelor’s programme in Journalism!